What does this word somatic mean and how does it relate to meditation?

 How can I learn?

-You can learn directly from Reggie through the Dharma Ocean website but my work with Mindsprings over the last 10 years has led me to an appreciation of somatic practice that is tempered by my work as a therapist, my studies in interpersonal neuroscience, and through many retreats as a personal practitioner and as a facilitator.
+My work with Mindsprings over the last 10 years has led me to an appreciation of somatic practice that is tempered by my work as a therapist, my studies in interpersonal neuroscience, and through many retreats as a personal practitioner and as a facilitator.